How To Use Your Cell Phone In Costa Rica

 The first question you might want to consider is if you want to have data everywhere you go, or if you are ok using wifi when you can get it.
 Consider the following:

-• Will you need to communicate with local ticos while you are there?
+• Will you need to communicate with locals while you are there?

-• Do you need to use data to navigate a rental car?
+• Do you feel more comfortable using data to navigate a rental car?

-• Do you need to accept phone calls and texts from home most of the time you are travelling?
+• Do you need to accept phone calls and texts from home most of the time you are traveling?

 If the answers to the above are all “yesses”, then you need to get a data plan in Costa Rica and you can skip to the next section.